kyoungseoun-chung/pyapes/README.md

 - CPU/GPU computation using `torch`
 - FDM Discretizations
   - Spatial: `Grad`, `Laplacian`, `Div`
+    - Supports flux limiter `upwind` for the `Div` operator
   - Temporal: `Ddt`
 - Boundary conditions:
-  - `Dirichlet`
+  - Supports `Dirichlet`, `Neumann`, `Periodic`, and `Symmetry`
 - Testing and demonstration
   - `Mesh`, `Field`, `FDM`
   - `Solver`
-    - the Poisson equation.
+    - The Poisson equation
-    - the advection-diffusion equation
+    - The advection-diffusion equation

 ## Examples

 > For the clarity, below code snippets are vastly simplified.
-See `./demos/poisson.py` file for more details
+See `./demos/` folder for more details

 ### The 1D Poisson equation